 Final words

 A financial infrastructure of credit cards, banks, and payment methods designed to handle gold currencies has sprung up around e-gold and other digital currencies.
-It is no longer necessary to be dependant on earthbound currencies and transactions for transferring value (money) from one individual to another, or from one country to another.
+It was no longer necessary to be dependant on earthbound currencies and transactions for transferring value (money) from one individual to another, or from one country to another.

 disclaimer: